ZixuanFeng-NYU/ProMol_Func/README.md

 # ProMol_Func: Protein functions talk to small Molecules functional groups
 <img width="1738" height="936" alt="Overview-2" src="https://github.com/user-attachments/assets/79f432f7-cf06-44c3-932b-3a9bdfef5549" />

-ProMol_Func bridges small molecules graph encoder model KANO and structure-based protein functions prediction model DeepFRI for protein-ligand binders classification/regression tasks.
+ProMol_Func bridges small molecules graph encoder model KANO and sequence-based protein functions prediction model DeepFRI for protein-ligand binders classification/regression tasks.
 By default, the saved three models under "saved_models/0610data_5FFN_3models" is used.
 This is the same sets of models which were used to evluate general model performance on DUD-E,LIT-PCBA, DEKOIS2.0.
 Results can be found in paper

 ## Usage